skamdem/07-managing-multiple-env/web-app-module/README.md

 > This project, a basic web app behind a load balancer, originates from [here](https://github.com/sidpalas/devops-directive-terraform-course "devops directive terraform course").

-> The child module "web-app-module" herein is called out from the root module "web-app"
+> The child module "web-app-module" herein is called out from the root module "workspaces"

 > It involves the following elements: